szafranski/RH-ota/net_ap/access_point_manual.md

 # RH-access_point
-additional simple instruction how to make RotorHazard race timer working on the Raspberry without using external router.
+additional simple instruction how to make RotorHazard race timer working on a Raspberry without using external router.

 <br/>
 Confirmed to work on Raspberry Pi 3 B+ with Raspbian Buster Lite installed.